Kryspynator/skylang/README.md

 {...} // You can leave out the arguments because there are none () // For a single line, just wrap the statement in parentheses
 ```
+Single-line functions implicitly return the output of that line

 ```kotlin
 val userLoggedIn = () => ...